shashank-ibs-git/IBS_HIS_Automation/README-cucumber-run.md

 # IBS HIS Automation – Playwright + Cucumber

 End-to-end flight booking sanity tests using Playwright and Cucumber (BDD) with a Page Object Model.
-Reporting uses the official `@cucumber/html-formatter` CLI via wrapper scripts.
+Reporting now uses `cucumber-html-reporter` fed by the Cucumber JSON formatter (the previous `@cucumber/html-formatter` CLI dependency has been removed).

 ---
 ## 1. Prerequisites